Article Written By: Clayton Arnold

 Below, we explain the advantages and disadvantage of four popular asset recovery options to recover value from surplus MRO and industrial equipment.

-While industrial auctions and liquidations have traditionally been hosted onsite, according to a 2015 study conducted by Liquidity Services, the majority of surplus buyers are looking for online bidding environments and marketplaces.
+While industrial auctions and liquidations have traditionally been hosted onsite, according to a 2015 study, the majority of surplus buyers are looking for online bidding environments and marketplaces.
 Given interest from buyers, online industrial auctions are an excellent method of selling, especially for high-demand items.

 Online industrial auctions grant sellers more control over their sale.
 They provide an opportunity for sellers to screen buyers by viewing their past bidding profiles and association prior to letting them bid in their auction.
 Sellers may also set reserves on select pieces of equipment to ensure their assets sell within a particular price range.
 Sellers can also dictate other terms, such as payments, removal or pickup.